Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Ashta-Pradhan Mandal:

 King Shivaji was not only a great warrior but also a great administrator.
-He set up a council of eight ministers, known as Ashtapradhan Mandal.
-These eight officials were called Peshva, Amatya, Waqia-Navis, Samant, Sachiv, Pandit Rao, Sarnabuat, and Nyayadhish.
+He set up a council of eight ministers, known as the Ashtapradhan Mandal.
+These eight officials were Peshva, Amatya, Waqia-Navis, Samant, Sachiv, Pandit Rao, Sarnabuat, and Nyayadhish.

 The names of the first eight ministers: